Atomic Force Microscopy Core Facility

 Refer to the CRU Fee Schedule.

 Investigators interested in using CRU services must complete an application and receive approval from the CRU Administration Committee.
-Applications may be uploaded and included with the IRB/Ideate submission or emailed directly (along with the protocol and consent ) to the CRU Program Coordinator, Joanne Zephir.
+Requests to use the CRU services may be assigned through the IRB/RUTH submission process by completing the Ancillary Review Form and assigning CRU via the Manage Ancillary Review tab.
 Applications should be completed in its entirety (budget page included).
-Investigators will receive notification of approval.
+Investigators will receive notification of approval via email communication with the CRU and/or through RUTH.

-Applications can be included with the IRB/Ideate submission, or submitted prior to the IRB submission.
-To avoid delays, investigators are encouraged to speak with the CRU Program Coordinator, Joanne Zephir prior to submitting applications.
+Applications can be included with the IRB/RUTH submission.
+To avoid delays, investigators are encouraged to speak with the CRU, CRU@mssm.edu prior to submitting applications.

 An in-service meeting with the CRU team may be required prior to scheduling services.
 At the in-service, the study protocol and procedures will be discussed to ensure that all of the elements are in place to safely and effectively begin the study.
 For more information refer to the web page – Clinical Research Unit (CRU).